zzulueta/mslearn-ai-agents/Instructions/06-multi-remote-agents-with-a2a.md

 ## Summary

-In this exercise, you used the Azure AI Agent Service SDK to create a client application that uses an AI agent.
-The agent can use the built-in Code Interpreter tool to run dynamic Python code to perform statistical analyses.
+In this exercise, you used the Azure AI Agent Service SDK and the A2A Python SDK to create a remote multi-agent solution.
+You created a discoverable A2A-compatible agent and set up a routing agent to access the agent's skills.
+You also implemented an agent executor to process incoming A2A messages and manage tasks.
+Great work!

 ## Clean up